sugarlabs/sugar-docs/src/gtk3-porting-guide.md

 Write any comments in the code, by adding **\# README:**, **\# TODO:** and **\# FIXME:** explaining what are the problems that you are having with that chunk of code.
 Put a link if it's necessary.

-## Port to Sugar Toolkit for GTK+ 3
+## Port to Sugar Toolkit for GTK 3

--   The namespace is changed from `sugar` to `sugar3`, which reflects that GTK+ 3 is the underlying technology, use a script to automate the rename of the imports `sugar` to `sugar3`, [sugar-convert.sh](http://dev.laptop.org/~manuq/sugar-convert.sh),
+-   The namespace is changed from `sugar` to `sugar3`, which reflects that GTK 3 is the underlying technology, use a script to automate the rename of the imports `sugar` to `sugar3`, [sugar-convert.sh](http://dev.laptop.org/~manuq/sugar-convert.sh),
 -   The keep button has been removed
 -   The old-style toolbar has been removed